-The Company's activities expose it to a variety of financial risks: market risk (including cash flow risk), credit risk and liquidity risk.
+The Company's activities expose it to a variety of financial risks: credit risk and liquidity risk.

 The Company does not have a formal risk management policy programme.
-Instead the susceptibility of the Company to financial risks such as interest rate risk, credit risk and liquidity risk is monitored as part of its daily management of the business.
+Instead the susceptibility of the Company to financial risks-such as interest rate risk, credit risk and liquidity risk is monitored as part of its daily management of the business.